input-output-hk/cardano-sl/docs/exceptions.md

 Another example is parsing user input.
 We might expect the user to enter a number, but we have to consider the case that the user enters something else.

+*Comment:* a user giving input which does not parse isn't an error or an exception, it's a completely normal thing, well-described by the typical `Either ParseError` type.
+What we're dealing with here is a partial function from the input type to the type of the parsed thing, which we make total via the sum type.
+This has nothing at all to do with exception handling.

 In cases when the erroneous scenarios are out of our control, we consider these to be regular errors.

+*Comment:* this is a good definition of "exception".
+In cases when the scenario is out of our control, we consider these to be exceptions.

 ### Identifying error class